prez1414/AI-Invoice-Memory-Agent/README.md

                                                                                        AI Invoice Memory Agent
                                                                           Memory-Driven Learning Layer for Invoice Automation

-**Tech Stack**
+                    Tech Stack

                     TypeScript (strict mode)

                     Node.js

                     SQLite (better-sqlite3)

-No external ML or AI libraries
 1. **Overview**

 This project implements a memory-driven learning layer for invoice automation systems.
-Instead of treating every invoice as a new, isolated document, the system remembers past human corrections and vendor-specific patterns and reuses them to improve automation quality over time.
+Instead of treating each invoice as a standalone document, the system retains past human corrections and vendor-specific patterns and applies them to future invoices to improve automation quality over time.
-The focus of this assignment is not OCR or extraction accuracy.
+The assignment focuses on agent reasoning, memory, and learning behavior, not OCR or extraction accuracy.
 All invoice data is assumed to be pre-extracted.
-The goal is to design a system that learns, reasons, and improves safely.

-2. **Problem Statement**
+2.**Problem Statement**

-Organizations process hundreds of invoices daily.
-Many corrections repeat across invoices, such as:
+In real-world invoice processing, many issues recur across invoices, such as:
-Vendor-specific field labels
-VAT handling differences
+Vendor-specific terminology (e.g., alternative field labels) VAT inclusion or exclusion patterns
+Repeated quantity or pricing discrepancies
+Payment terms such as Skonto
-Recurring quantity or pricing mismatchesPayment terms like Skonto Traditional systems discard these corrections after manual review.
+Traditional systems discard human corrections after review, resulting in repeated manual effort.
-As a result, the same mistakes repeat, increasing human workload.
-This project solves that problem by introducing a persistent memory layer that learns from past corrections and applies them to future invoices.
+This project addresses that limitation by introducing a persistent memory layer that learns from previous corrections and reuses them safely.

+3. **Solution Summary**

+The system introduces a memory layer that performs four core actions:
+Recall relevant past learnings for a given invoice Apply those learnings cautiously based on confidence Decide whether to auto-correct or escalate for human review Learn from new human feedback and update memory

+Key design principles:

+Conservative automation (no risky auto-application)

+Confidence-based reinforcement

+Full explainability and auditability

+Persistent learning using SQLite

+No machine-learning model training (heuristics only)

-3. **Architecture**
+4. **Architecture**

 src/
 ├── agent/
-│   ├── recall.ts           # Retrieves relevant memory
+│   ├── recall.ts           # Memory retrieval logic
-│   ├── applyAndDecide.ts   # Applies memory & makes decisions
+│   ├── applyAndDecide.ts   # Decision and escalation logic
-│   └── learn.ts            # Learns from human corrections
+│   └── learn.ts            # Learning from human corrections
 ├── memory/
 │   └── memoryStore.ts      # SQLite persistence layer
 ├── data/
-│   └── dataLoader.ts       # Loads sample PDF data
+│   └── dataLoader.ts       # Loads provided sample data
 ├── demo/
-│   ├── runDemo.ts          # Basic demo
+│   ├── runDemo.ts          # Basic demonstration
-│   └── runPdfDataDemo.ts   # PDF sample data demo
+│   └── runPdfDataDemo.ts   # Full PDF data demo
 └── index.ts

+5. **Memory Types Implemented**

+1. Vendor Memory
+Stores vendor-specific patterns and recurring behaviors.
+Example:
+Supplier GmbH → "Leistungsdatum" corresponds to serviceDate

+2. Correction Memory
+Learns from repeated human corrections applied across invoices.
+Example:
+"MwSt. inkl." → Prices include VAT

+3. Resolution Memory
+Tracks how discrepancies were resolved:
+Approved corrections increase confidence
+Rejected corrections reduce confidence
+This prevents incorrect learnings from dominating system behavior.

+6. **Decision Logic**

+     For each invoice, the system executes the following pipeline:

+A. Recall Memory
+Matches vendor name and raw invoice text against stored memory.
+Apply Memory
+Proposes corrections only when confidence is sufficient.

+B. Decide
+Auto-accept if confidence crosses a safe threshold Otherwise escalate for human review

+C. Learn
+Updates memory based on human approval or rejection.

+D. Audit
+Provides reasoning and confidence for every decision.
+Low-confidence memory is never auto-applied.

+7. **Output Format**
+For each invoice, the system produces an explainable JSON output:

+{
+  "normalizedInvoice": {},
+  "proposedCorrections": [],
+  "requiresHumanReview": true,
+  "reasoning": "Explanation of decision", "confidenceScore": 0.0,
+  "auditTrail": []
+}

-4. **Sample Data Used**
+8. **Sample Data Used**

 All sample data provided in the assignment PDF is used:

 data/